jorenham/optype/README.md

 - The `optype.Just[T]` and its `optype.Just{Int,Float,Complex}` subtypes only accept
   instances of the type itself, while rejecting instances of strict subtypes.
-  This can be be used to e.g. work around the `float` and `complex` [type promotions][BAD], annotating `object()` sentinels with `Just[object]`, rejecting `bool` in functions that accept `int`, etc.
+  This can be used to e.g. work around the `float` and `complex` [type promotions][BAD], annotating `object()` sentinels with `Just[object]`, rejecting `bool` in functions that accept `int`, etc.
 - `optype.Can{}` types describe *what can be done* with it.
   For instance, any `CanAbs[T]` type can be used as argument to the `abs()` builtin function with return type `T`.
-Most `Can{}` implement a single special method, whose name directly matched that of the type. `CanAbs` implements `__abs__`, `CanAdd` implements `__add__`, etc.
+Most `Can{}` implement a single special method, whose name directly matches that of the type. `CanAbs` implements `__abs__`, `CanAdd` implements `__add__`, etc.
 - `optype.Has{}` is the analogue of `Can{}`, but for special *attributes*.
   `HasName` has a `__name__` attribute, `HasDict` has a `__dict__`, etc.